 Amy won two award places for The Mora Stone, nominated by the New Zealand Children's Literature Foundation as one of the top ten Notable Senior Fiction Books of 2001.
 The Mora Stone was also included on the initial list of nominees for the prestigious international Fantasy Awards for Children's Literature in the US Mythopoeic Awards and was chosen on a Yahoo site as one of the top 5 children’s fantasy books.

-Dragon Moon and The Duck Who Went to Heaven are also now available in Mandarin, published by Shanghai People’s Publishing House.
+Dragon Moon and The Duck Who Went to Heaven are also now available in Mandarin, published by Shanghai People’s Publishing House, China.